aleph2c/spaced/doc/_build/html/_sources/quickstart.rst.txt

   days_since_training_epoch = 0.8
   lt.learned(result=0.44, when=days_since_training_epoch)

-As before, the student reviews the material after they have tested themselves.
+As before, the student reviews the material until they have complete understanding, immediately after they have tested themselves.

 .. _quickstart-getting-a-schedule-which-responds-to-the-student's-feedback: